top of page

 • Any conditions attached to the offer

 Sometimes a slightly lower offer with fewer conditions can be better than a high offer with delays.
+Taking the time to assess each offer thoroughly can lead to a more favorable outcome.

-Complete the Sale with Proper Documentation
+Completing the Sale with Proper Documentation

 • Drafting and signing the contract of sale